RichardHarwood/Imaging-The-Rhizosheath-/README.md

 </p>

 Quantifying traits from segmented images.
 The goal of this imaging was to better understand what causes soil to adhere to plant roots (that is, the rhizosheath).
-To unpack this we quantified the following:
+And how plant roots alter the soil (changes in the rhizosphere) To unpack this we quantified the following:

 | Trait quantified:  | Explanation: |
 | ------------- | ------------- |